arpitbbhayani/arpitbbhayani/README.md

 ## Side projects

-- [PageStack](https://github.com/arpitbbhayani/pagestack) - Create an EPUB from URLs to read on your Kindle
+- [PageStack](https://github.com/arpitbbhayani/pagestack) - Create an EPUB from URLs to read on your Kindle.
+- [Obsidian HackerNews](https://github.com/arpitbbhayani/obsidian-hackernews) - Displays top stories from Hacker News in Obsidian.